+You will be taxed on a payment from the Plan if you do not direct a rollover.
+If you are under age 591⁄2 and do not direct a rollover, you will also have to pay a 10% additional income tax on early distributions (unless an exception applies).
+However, if you do a rollover, you will not have to pay tax until you receive payments later and the 10% additional income tax will not apply if those payments are made after you are age 591⁄2 (or if an exception applies).
 You may roll over the payment to either an IRA (an individual retirement account or individual retirement annuity) or another employer plan, (a tax qualified plan, section 403(b) plan, or governmental section 457(b) plan) that will accept the rollover.
 Check with the administrator of that plan about whether the plan accepts rollovers and, if so, the types of rollovers it accepts.
+See below for rollover rules regarding payments from designated Roth accounts in 401(k), 403(b) or governmental 457(b) plans.
 The rules of the IRA or employer plan that holds the rollover will determine your investment options, fees, and rights to payment from the IRA or employer plan (for example, no spousal consent rules apply to IRAs and IRAs may not provide loans).
 Further, the amount rolled over will become subject to the tax rules that apply to the IRA or employer plan.

-How do I do a rollover?

 There are two ways to do a rollover.
 You can do either a direct rollover or a 60-day rollover.